In 2019, the platform launched COIMA City Lab, a think-tank which works closely with the Sustainable Innovation Committee and the Advisory Board.

 COIMA City Lab Charter

-The working group elaborated: “Undertaking for great cities”, a charter that sets out the guidelines for the responsible development of future urban planning projects, signed by all COIMA people.
+The think tank’s first contribution was presented during COIMA Real Estate Forum 2019: “Undertaking for great cities”, a charter that sets out the guidelines for the responsible development of future urban planning projects, signed by every COIMA employee.

 The Charter, addressed to architects, developers and institutions, sets measurable quantitative and qualitative standards for the development of sustainable urban regeneration projects.